-11 Tips to Improve Battery Life on M1 MacBook Pro & MacBook Air in 2023
+11 Tips to Improve Battery Life on M1 MacBook Pro & Air

-Several MacBook Users are getting Quickly Battery drained issues on M1 MacBook Pro m1, M2 MacBook Air while using Heavy Applications like Photoshop, Lightroom, Video call on Native Mac apps like Zoom, Google Meets, Google Suite via Safari Browser.
-Some mac users don’t use any on-screen Programme, but they are using normal Browsing on Safari, Amazon Prime, YouTuber, and Other Native Applications, Documentation on Active Screen Brightness 70 to 80%.
+Several MacBook Users are getting quickly battery-drained issues on M1 MacBook Pro m1, M2 MacBook Air, while using Heavy Applications like Photoshop, Lightroom, Video calls on Native Mac apps like Zoom, Google Meet, Google Suite via Safari Browser.
+Some Mac users don’t use any on-screen programs, but they are using normal Browsing on Safari, Amazon Prime, YouTube, and Other Native Applications.
+Documentation on Active Screen Brightness is 70 to 80%.

 Worried about M1 MacBook Pro and MacBook Air Battery Life?
-In this article, we’ll show you how to get more battery hours alongside increase battery lifespan.
-The late 2020 MacBook Pro and MacBook Air, both are equipped with Apple’s in-house Apple Silicon Chip M1, promised to offer superior performance as well as powerful battery backup.
+In this article, we’ll show you how to maximize battery life while also extending its lifespan.
+The late 2020 MacBook Pro and MacBook Air are both equipped with Apple’s in-house Apple Silicon Chip, the M1, which promises to offer superior performance as well as powerful battery backup.

 First Check Good Habits

-1. Restarting Mac is Good Habit:- Restart your Machine in a Day or Break time is Good practice to close all Running background apps at once.
+1. Restarting Mac is a Good Habit:- Restarting your Machine at least once a Day or during Break time is a Good practice to close all running background apps at once.

 2. Minimize the Charge Cycle for Longer Battery life and health.

 3. Keep MacBook Battery Charging State Between 20% to 80%.
-Don’t keep plugged Power cable into Macbook after Charge around 80%.
-Also, Don’t run your Macbook when near to 0%.
-First, Charge your Macbook around 10% to 20%, then start work on it.
+Please unplug the power cable from the MacBook after it charges to approximately 80%.
+Also, don’t run your MacBook when it’s near 0%.
+First, charge your MacBook around 10% to 20%, then start work on it.

-4. Stop or Don’t Charge your MacBook when the Battery is hot.
+4. Stop charging your MacBook when the Battery is hot.

-5. If your M1 MacBook Pro/Air is connected with multiple external displays, keep charging around 80%.
-Don’t keep connected Power cable for all the time.
+5. If your M1 MacBook Pro or Air is connected to multiple external displays, keep the charging level around 80%.
+Don’t keep the power cable connected all the time.

-7. Always use Original Apple Charging Cable and Adapter.
+7. Always use the Original Apple Charging Cable and Adapter.

-8. Don’t Put your Macbook for overnight charging.
+8. Don’t put your MacBook on overnight charging.

 How to maximize M1 MacBook Battery Lifespan: MacBook Pro, MacBook Air